Magdalen Berns

-Magdalen Berns (6 May 1983 – 13 September 2019) was a British YouTuber, boxer, and software developer.
-Berns, a lesbian radical feminist, produced a series of YouTube vlogs in the late 2010s focusing on topics such as women's rights and gender identity.
-Berns's vlogs attracted attention from transgender rights activists, some of whom accused her of being transphobic and a TERF.
-Berns co-founded the non-profit organisation For Women Scotland, which campaigns against possible changes to the Gender Recognition Act 2004, among other things.
+Magdalen Berns (6 May 1983 – 13 September 2019) was a British YouTuber.
+Berns, a lesbian radical feminist, became known for her series of YouTube vlogs in the late 2010s concerning topics such as women's rights and gender identity.
+She co-founded the non-profit organisation For Women Scotland, which campaigns against possible changes to the Gender Recognition Act 2004, among other things.
+Some characterised her vlogs as being transphobic and Berns as a TERF.

 Early life, education, and career

-Berns was born in London to Deborah Lavin, who helped found the Communist Party of Great Britain (Marxist-Leninist), and Argentine-born Gustavo Berns; her parents separated after her birth.
-Berns attended Hampstead School in Camden, London; as a teenager, she participated in activism, including campaigning against Huntingdon Life Sciences, distributing election leaflets for the Socialist Labour Party, and, according to the Morning Star newspaper, protesting a fur shop in Piccadilly.
+Berns was born in London to Eileen Maurice "Deborah" Lavin, who helped found the Communist Party of Great Britain (Marxist–Leninist), and Argentine-born Gustavo Berns.
+Her parents separated after her birth and she was raised in New Cross in the London Borough of Lewisham.
+In the 1990s, the family relocated to a council flat in Hampstead in the London Borough of Camden, where Berns attended Hampstead School.
+As a teenager, Berns participated in activism, including campaigning against Huntingdon Life Sciences, attending discussion meetings of, and distributing election leaflets for, the Socialist Labour Party, and, according to the Morning Star newspaper, protesting against a fur shop in Piccadilly.

 After leaving Hampstead School, Berns worked as a sound engineer until attending the University of Edinburgh in her thirties.
 She initially studied engineering, receiving a Doris Gray Scholarship — an award for underprivileged women studying engineering in Scotland — from the Women's Engineering Society.
 In her second year, she switched to physics, graduating in 2016.
 She was a self-taught computer programmer, and between 2013 and 2015, she participated in the Google Summer of Code project, working on implementing the FFTW3 library for Ruby.
 As part of the Summer of Code, she interned in the Outreach Program for Women of the GNOME Foundation, where she worked on the Java ATK Wrapper, a module to translate Swing events for the Accessibility Toolkit, and on implementing a caret and focus tracking device in GNOME Shell.